HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 ## Note:
 This method assumes that all of your data has been collected and tallied appropriately before you even entered it into Django.
 If this is not the case (data entries represent individual observations, which you would like to collect in some way and display these aggregations) you can add another step to tally up data in views.py.
 It really depends on what you're doing, but look to the TotalReligionDiversityData_toJSON() function in the QMH project's views.py to see an example.

+## Helpful Mapbox Links:
+Mapbox is often a bit tricky to learn, especially when you're trying to populate a map with a django model's worth of data (and without using mapbox studio to do so)!
+Here are some additional links I found to be helpful:

+Perhaps this link, but really [all of the links on the lefthand sidebar of this page](https://www.mapbox.com/mapbox-gl-js/example/add-image-generated/) which is weirdly different than the Mapbox JS developer's guide...

+[This demo on using buttons to change map language](https://www.mapbox.com/mapbox-gl-js/example/language-switch/) which is more helpful to see how buttons can work than for actually changing language).

+[Adding a geoJSON line,](https://www.mapbox.com/mapbox-gl-js/example/geojson-line/) particularly easy if you have all of the line segments' coordinates handy.
+[Information on how to add tooltips](https://www.mapbox.com/mapbox-gl-js/example/popup-on-hover/) .
+This on-hover style is good for lots of data points.
+Additionally, each tooltip's text body can pull data about that point from django rather than having to store all of that information in the HTML file.
+The QMH project does this at the very end of the map code.

+[A time slider demonstration](https://www.mapbox.com/mapbox-gl-js/example/timeline-animation/) which was both the inspiration for the time slider on the QMH map and the template for the nice overlayed legend formatting.

 ## Contributors :tada:
 :octocat: [Alison Rosenman](https://github.com/alisonrosenman) :information_desk_person: